happy315/v1-clinic-search/README.md

 Local Development
 ---
 > - copy .env.example to .env
-> - By default port is 4000, if you want to change add it to env file  PORT=7000
+> - By default port is 3000, if you want to change add it to env file  PORT=3000
-> - Add comma seperated ENDPOINTS_LIST='a,b'  endpoints for clinics data
+> - Add ENDPOINTS_LIST=[URL1, URL2]  endpoints for clinics data
 > - npm run dev

 Tada: you are good to go

 ## License
 MIT